A natural Gromov-Witten virtual fundamental class: A ppendix

 \subsection{Adapting $J$ to a normal crossing divisor}

-In Section~8 we introduced a stabilizing divisor $D$ and replaced the normal crossing divisor $V$ with $V\cup D$ and replaced $J$ by a nearby $J'$ that is compatible with the enlarged divisor $V\cup D$.
+In Section~8 we introduced a stabilizing divisor $D$, replaced the normal crossing divisor $V$ with $V\cup D$, and replaced $J$ by a nearby $J'$ compatible with $V\cup D$.
 This subsection explains how to find such a $J'$.
 It begins at the level of linear algebra.

 Fix a vector space $W$ of dimension $2n$ with a hermitian structure $(\w, J, g)$.
 The Grassmann manifold $Gr_{2\ell}$ of codimension~$2\ell$ subspaces of $W$ is compact and has a canonical Riemannian metric on $Gr_{2\ell}$ induced by the metric $g$ on $W$.
 Furthermore, the subset $Gr_{2\ell}^J$ of the $J$-invariant subspaces is a submanifold.